Dr Cristian Alejandro Silva

 Selected publications and creative works (Research Outputs)

-- Silva, C. (2018).
-The interstitial landscape of urban sprawl: Elements and determinants of the unbuilt suburban geography of Santiago de Chile.
+- Silva, C. (2019).
+The interstitial spaces of urban sprawl: unpacking the marginal suburban geography of Santiago de Chile.
 In N. Gerathy, A. Massida (Eds.)
-Creative spaces: Urban culture and marginality in Latin America (pp. 36-54).
+Creative spaces: Urban culture and marginality in Latin America (pp. 55-84).
 London, UK: Institute of Latin American Studies.
 Related URL.

 - Silva, C. (2017).
 The interstitial spaces of urban sprawl: Understanding the components of the unbuilt suburban geography of Santiago de Chile.
 Lo Squaderno (46), 7-12.